Updated: Apr 28, 2021

 You should now see the 3rd screen on the right.
 They could actually trim the audio file, but instruct them not to do so.
 Just have them use the play button and the sound waves to navigate the audio file.

 If using the iphone, this is a WAY better way to do it then just pressing play from the first screen and trying to figure out the song, as the little slider is very difficult to use.

 The student will need to go through the audio file NOTE BY NOTE sometimes.
 Make sure they understand that they need to go through one note at a time, or perhaps 1 chord at a time.

-If they have android products, have them download an app called "wave editor."
+If they have android products, have them download an app called "awesome voice recorder."
+(AVR)

 What to record

 If they have proficiency in ear, you would expect their ear songs to be harder than their sight reading songs.
 But even if not, make sure to focus on the ear if they enjoy it the most.
 Just learning melodies for the right hand may be a way to start, especially if they are quite young.
 You could take melodies from things they know: the hymn book, children's song book, or anything else you can think of to record for them that they would enjoy.
 Be sure to ask and figure out what they like.